kurokikaze/moonlands/cards.md

 # Searching decks

-- Ancestral Flute
+- Ancestral Flute (seaching by name, choosing up to N creatures)
-- Orwin's Staff

 # More selectors